HaZor'im

+Within the moshav's territory and nearby lie the remains of Sirgona, Tzaydata, Atush, and Damin.
+To the east of the moshav runs the Poriya Ridge, and to its west lie the Yavne'el Valley, Yavne'el Stream, Admi Stream, the Admi Ridge Nature Reserve, and the communities of Yavne'el and Sharona.

 History

 The village was established on 23 May 1939 in the Tower and Stockade settlement method, by Jewish immigrants from Europe, mostly from Germany and the Netherlands, joined after a while by immigrants from North Africa.
 The founders belonged to the Union of Religious Pioneers, the Ezra youth movement and the Mizrahi Youth.